NetSPI/Swift.nV/README.md

 Swift.nV
 ==========

 Swift.nV is a vulnerable iOS "secret keeper" application.

-More information about Swift.nV and its vulnerabilities can be found [here](https://github.com/nVisium/Swift.nV/wiki)
+It is intended as a security training tool instructing Swift developers on common mobile application vulnerabilities, how they are found, and how to prevent them.

 Setup
 -----